ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Materials

 \subsubsection{Data Filtering}

-Since 6-hourly samples of IBTrACS dataset are provided with more accurate information regarding TC characteristics than 3-hourly ones, such as the Maximum Sustained Wind (MSW) \citep{knapp2010}, we sample both IBTrACS and ERA5 datasets at 6-hour intervals, at 00.00, 06.00, 12.00 and 18.00 UTC.
-Furthermore, we spatially crop the datasets over the ENP and WNP basins, covering the region $100-320^{\circ}E$ and $0-70^{\circ}N$.
-Although this domain partially comprises the North Atlantic (NATL) basin, we exclude that region from the evaluation phase to avoid considering partial TC tracks that start in that region and evolve above the $320^{\circ}E$ longitude boundary.
-However, it is not possible to fully exclude the area since there is a substantial number of TC events crossing both the ENP and NATL basins, that must be counted as ENP observations.
-This results in extracting RV850 and MSLP variables from ERA5 as gridded maps with dimensions of $280 \times 880$ grid points, corresponding to the selected spatial domain.
-Only tracks labeled as \textit{main} in the "track type" field are retained from IBTrACS, while tracks marked as \textit{provisional}, \textit{spur}, or \textit{provisional-spur} are discarded due to their lower reliability \citep{ibtracs_doc2019}.
+Since 6-hourly samples of IBTrACS dataset are provided with more accurate information regarding TC characteristics than 3-hourly ones \citep{knapp2010}, we sample IBTrACS, ERA5 and JRA-3Q datasets at 6-hour intervals, at 00.00, 06.00, 12.00 and 18.00 UTC.
+Furthermore, we spatially crop the dataset over the global basins, covering the region $0-360^{\circ}E$ and $70^{\circ}S-70^{\circ}N$.

+We retain from IBTrACS only tracks labeled as \textit{main} in the "track type" field, while we discard tracks marked as \textit{provisional}, \textit{spur}, or \textit{provisional-spur} due to their lower reliability \citep{ibtracs_doc2019}.
 We consider all available storm natures in the analysis: \textit{Not Reported} (NR), \textit{Mixture} (MX), \textit{Disturbance Storm} (DS), \textit{Tropical Storm} (TS), \textit{Extra Tropical} (ET) and \textit{Sub Tropical} (SS).
-Based on the filtered IBTrACS data, we extract ERA5 maps including only time steps when a TC is recorded within the ENP or WNP basins.
+Based on the filtered IBTrACS data, we extract ERA5 maps including only time steps when a TC is recorded within the selected TC formation basins.